Strawberry-Rhubarb Flip Cake

 - Meanwhile, in a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk flour, baking powder and salt; add to creamed mixture alternately with milk, beating well after each addition.

-Originally published as Strawberry-Rhubarb Flip Cake in Simple & Delicious April/May 2015
+Originally published as Dave's Upsidedown Strawberry Rhubarb Cake in Simple & Delicious April/May 2015

 Follow along as we show you how to make these fantastic recipes from our archive.